Medicare.gov

 Coverage details

-• Sexually transmitted infection screenings for chlamydia, gonorrhea, syphilis, and/or Hepatitis B if you’re eligible.
+• STI screenings for chlamydia, gonorrhea, syphilis, and/or hepatitis B.

 • Up to 2 face-to-face, high-intensity behavioral counseling sessions.
 Each session can be 20-30 minutes long.